bashbaugh/CHSphys.com/README.md

 | visible | optional - if  set to false, the project will not be shown |

 The content of each project file should be markdown.

+### Layouts

++ **content** - this is the default layout for markdown content.
+Contents are markdownified, centered and justified.
+Disable justification with `no_justify: true` in front matter.
+Set `title` to add a header title to page and set tab title.
++ **default** - Plain HTML with navbar and footer